databrary/policies/investigator-agmt.md

 I agree to cite all Databrary resources I use in my scholarly work.
 Databrary will provide a recommended citation format.

-If I am a *Databrary Principal Investigator*, I agree to manage the privileges of *Databrary Affiliate Investigators* whose research I oversee.
-If I am not a *Databrary Principal Investigator*, I understand that my access privileges may be managed or restricted by the *Databrary Principal Investigator* who oversees my research.
+If I am eligible for and approved as a *Databrary Principal Investigator*, I agree to manage the privileges of *Databrary Affiliate Investigators* whose research I oversee.
+If I am not eligible to be named or not approved as a *Databrary Principal Investigator*, I understand that my access privileges may be managed or restricted by the *Databrary Principal Investigator* who oversees my research.

 ### 3. Privacy of research participants
 I warrant that I will treat *Data* taken from or contributed to Databrary with the same high standards of care that I would treat *Data* collected in my own laboratory.